dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUHEDS-highereducation-diplomasupplement_business.md

 ## Key Features

 * **Fully aligned with ELM and Diploma Supplement Guidelines**:

-  * Includes EQF/NQF levels, duration, institution status, mode of study, grading system, credit distribution.
+  * Includes EQF/NQF levels (`elm:eqfLevel`), duration, institution status, mode of study, grading system, credit distribution, and location of the awarding institution.
   * Structured coverage of programme, individual courses, assessment details, and additional academic notes.
 * **Structured Academic Profile**:
   * Learner identity, study programme, education institution, course-level data.
-  * Encompasses learning achievements, entitlements, and access to further education.
+  * Encompasses learning achievements, entitlements (with `awardedBy`), and access to further education.
 * **Standardised Digital Format**:

-  * Issued as a W3C Verifiable Credential (JSON-LD).
+  * Issued as a W3C Verifiable Credential (JSON-LD) with types `VerifiableCredential`, `EuropeanDigitalCredential`, `EuropeanHigherEducationDiplomaSupplement`, and `VerifiableAttestation`.
   * Digitally signed using JAdES D-Zero for interoperability with EBSI and European wallets.
+  * Includes `displayParameter` (e.g., language, format) and `credentialProfiles` (e.g., Europass) for rendering and standardisation.

 ## Use Cases

 * **Academic Mobility**:
   A graduate uses EUHEDS to apply for a master's programme in another country, presenting clear and verifiable academic history.
 * **Professional Qualification Recognition**:
   EUHEDS serves as proof of eligibility for entering a regulated profession requiring a formally assessed academic background.
 * **Recruitment and Credential Evaluation**:
   Employers access structured evidence of coursework, grades, and programme outcomes through an EUHEDS credential.